barton-willis/trigrat/README.md

 *Gives a canonical simplified quasilinear form of a trigonometrical expression. `expr` is a rational fraction of several `sin`, `cos`, or `tan` whose arguments are linear forms in some variables (or kernels) and `%pi/n` (with integer `n`) and integer coefficients.
 The result is a simplified fraction whose numerator and denominator are linear in `sin` and `cos`.
 Thus `trigrat` linearizes whenever it is possible.*

-In this context, I am not sure what “quasilinear” means, but the condition that `trigrat(expr)` “linearizes whenever it is possible” is *not* true; for example, the current `trigrat` and my rewrite both fail miserably for this case:
+In this context, I am not sure what “quasilinear” means, but the condition that `trigrat(expr)` “linearizes whenever it is possible” is *not* true; for example, the current `trigrat` and my rewrite both fail for this case:

 ```maxima
 (%i1)	trigrat(sin(5*x)/sin(x+%pi/5));